DemocracyEarth/community./Academy.md

 With these early civic tech experiences, the team was prepared to go well beyond the constraints of the political status quo.
 They adopted a theory of change best summarized by architect Buckminster Fullers’ famous quote: **“You don’t change the existing reality by fighting against it.
 To change something, build a new model that makes the existing model obsolete.”** In other words, building an app to interface with existing political systems won’t create change; what is needed is a tool that brings about such an obvious and enormous improvement to governance it renders the current system outdated.

-Their new approach was to use blockchains - the same technology underlying Bitcoin - to create a censorship resistant peer-to-peer democracy (terms that will be explained in greater detail later in the curriculum).
+Their new approach was to use blockchains - the same technology underlying bitcoin - to create a censorship resistant peer-to-peer democracy (terms that will be explained in greater detail later in the curriculum).
 This new focus would bring massive improvements to three fundamental pillars of governance:

 **Voting**: The current system for voting is both insecure and difficult to audit because it is highly centralized.
 It can be hacked and manipulated in many ways, and the only people able to verify voting rolls are a very small group of election officials.
 With a blockchain-based system, manipulating results is functionally impossible as all votes are recorded in an immutable public ledger that anyone can audit.